LuisSalas94/React-Unsplash-App/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Unsplash React App
  This is a Unsplash React App done step-by-step.
-Using useState, useReducer & Fetch API This app is part of #100DaysOfCode challenge.
+Using useState, useEffect & Fetch API This app is part of #100DaysOfCode challenge.

 ## Built With